Herzegovina: Etymology

-Although this is just a superficial understanding, because the appearance of the name Herzegovina, recorded as early as 1 February 1454, in a letter written by the Ottoman commander Esebeg from Skopje, cannot be attributed to Herceg-Stjepan alone, as his title was not of decisive importance after all.
+However, this is just a superficial understanding, and cannot be attributed to Herceg-Stjepan alone, as his title was not of decisive importance after all.
 Far more crucial was a well-known Ottoman custom to call newly acquired lands by the names of its earlier lords.
 It was enough for the Ottomans to conquer Stjepan's land as a whole, to start calling it Herzegovina.
 Also, Herceg Stjepan did not establish this province as a feudal and political unit of the Bosnian state, that honor befell Grand Duke of Bosnia, Vlatko Vuković, who received it from King Tvrtko I, while Sandalj Hranić expanded it and reaffirmed the Kosača family supremacy.

 While under governance of Austria-Hungary, the region was known in German as Herzgau, which etymologically corresponds to the Slavic name.

 History

 Medieval period

+Slavs settled in the Balkans in the 7th century.
+What later became known as Herzegovina was divided between Croatia, Zachlumia and Travunia in the Early Middle Ages.
+Parts of the region were ruled by various medieval rulers, who were in vassal relations to Medieval Serbia on the east, and the Kingdom of Croatia on the west.
+In the 1100s Hum was in the hands of the Nemanjić family, Hungary also claimed Hum as part of its claim on Bosnia, and wars were fought for control by Hungary and the Nemanjić family.
+By the early 13th century Raška held control of most of Hum, and Sava created a Serbian a bishopric at Ston in 1220.
+In the 1220s Peter is referred to as the Prince of Hum, and he was also elected Prince of Split.
+The Catholic Church excommunicated him because of his Orthodoxy, but the citizens of Split kept him as prince.
+Following his death his descendants continued to rule at least part of Hum for a number of decades.

+In the course of the war between Stephen Uroš II Milutin and Stephen Dragutin, Paul I Šubić of Bribir from Croatia expanded not only into western Hum, but also beyond the Neretva river, and took the region of Nevesinje and Ston.
+Paul appointed his eldest son, Mladen II, as Lord of Hum.
+At least part of Paul's conquests were granted to his vassal Constantine Nelipčić.
+After Paul's death, Milutin and Dragutin concluded a peace, and went to war against the Šubić family.
+In the war that followed Milutin took one of Mladen's brother captive, and to get him back Mladen Šubić had to agree to restore a part of Hum to Milutin.
+After this agreement in 1313 the Neretva again became the border between eastern and western Hum.